โšกPower System Stability and Control

 Fault Location Techniques

-Compare: Impedance-based vs. traveling wave fault location—impedance methods use fundamental frequency phasors and work with standard relays, while traveling wave methods analyze high-frequency transients for superior accuracy on long lines.
-Know which applies to your system configuration.
+Compare: Impedance-based vs. traveling wave fault location โ€” impedance methods use fundamental frequency phasors and work with standard relays, making them cost-effective for most applications.
+Traveling wave methods analyze high-frequency transients for superior accuracy on long, high-voltage lines.
+Distribution feeders typically use impedance-based methods; long EHV transmission lines benefit most from traveling wave approaches.

 Quick Reference Table

-Balanced fault analysisSymmetrical (three-phase) faults, positive sequence network only
+Balanced fault analysisSymmetrical (three-phase) faults; positive sequence network only

-Network decompositionPositive, negative, zero sequence networks
+Network decompositionPositive, negative, zero sequence networks; interconnection depends on fault type

 Circuit simplificationPer-unit system, Thevenin equivalent method